 University of Dayton

-In 2016, the University of Dayton had over 8,300 undergraduate students and currently has a student-to-faculty ratio of 15 to 1.
+In 2018, the University of Dayton had 8,617 undergraduate students and currently has a student-to-faculty ratio of 14 to 1.
 The school was ranked the #2 Catholic university in the country for sponsored research in the STEM (science, technology, engineering and mathematics) disciplines.
 Besides some of these STEM fields, including chemical engineering, civil engineering, industrial technology, applied mathematics, chemistry and physics, students can also pursue study in areas like the arts, pastoral studies, public administration, global studies, business and history.
 Students can pursue many of these subjects at the bachelor's, master's and/or doctoral degree level.
 The university's Campus Ministry offers several opportunities, including immersion trips, retreats and support groups.

 Xavier University boasts a high success rate with 98% of its students being employed, involved in service or attending graduate school within 6 months of graduating.
-The school has a little over 4,600 undergraduate students.
-Sunstainability is a major focus area in campus operations and students can complete courses or degree programs in the subject.
+The school has 4,995 undergraduate students.
+Sustainability is a major focus area in campus operations and students can complete courses or degree programs in the subject.
 Students can pursue associate's, bachelor's, master's and doctoral degree or complete undergraduate and graduate certificate programs.
 Areas of study include communications, chemical engineering, foreign languages, healthcare, religious studies, economics, graphic design and more.
 The school has 20 different religions represented on campus and offers more than 200 ways to serve with local and national organizations.

 Walsh University won the national Noel-Levitz Student Retention Award and, according to the school's website, 98% of its students do not end up paying the full tuition rate.
 The school offers associate's, bachelor's, master's and doctoral degree programs, as well as postbaccalaureate certificates.
 Students can pursue study in pre-engineering, communications, education, business, museum studies, healthcare, psychology, theology and more.
-As of 2016, the school had a little over 2,100 undergraduate students and provides many different spiritual growth opportunities, including retreats, social gatherings, themed talks, community outreach initiatives, Bible studies and prayer meetings.
+As of 2018, the school had 2,027 undergraduate students and provides many different spiritual growth opportunities, including retreats, social gatherings, themed talks, community outreach initiatives, Bible studies and prayer meetings.